FDA Panel Endorses Gene Therapy For A Form Of Childhood Blindness

 "This would be the first approved treatment of any sort for this condition and the first approved gene therapy treatment for the eye, in general," Yang says.
 "So, on multiple fronts, it's a first and ushers in a new era of gene therapy."

-Ever since scientists began to unravel the genetic causes of diseases, doctors have dreamed of treating diseases by fixing defective genes or giving patients new, healthy genes.
-But those hopes dimmed when early attempts failed, and sometimes even resulted in the deaths of volunteers in early studies.
+Ever since scientists began to unravel the genetic causes of diseases, doctors have dreamed of treating them by fixing defective genes or giving patients new, healthy genes.
+But those hopes dimmed when early attempts failed and sometimes even resulted in the deaths of volunteers in early studies.

 But the field may have finally reached a turning point.
 The FDA recently approved the first so-called gene therapy product, which uses genetically modified cells from the immune system to treat a form of leukemia.
 And last week, scientists reported using gene therapy to successfully treat patients suffering from cerebral adrenoleukodystrophy, or ALD, a rare, fatal brain disease portrayed in the film Lorenzo's Oil.
 Researchers are also testing gene therapy for other causes of blindness and blood disorders such as sickle cell disease.